 The squatter must possess the land exclusively.
 This means that the trespasser cannot share possession with other tenants, the owner, strangers, or other squatters.

-The squatter must reside on the property for the entire 10 years required for an adverse possession claim in West Virginia.
+The squatter must reside on the property for the entire 10 years required for an adverse possession claim in Wyoming.
 They cannot leave for weeks or months, return later, and then claim the time they were absent as part of their continuous possession period.
 The time the squatter resides on the property must be uninterrupted.

 Color of Title